chilicoder/study-wpm-workbook/README.md

 The goal is often not much more than a guess at a desired end state with the hope that a solution to achieve it can be found

+> Here I describe a naive approach of doing a plan for such a project.
+I often saw it when people have only scrappy knowledges about project management and dwell in frames of TPM.

+> Let say we want to achieve a goal of 1000 new customers.
+And we have an idea, let's say some new marketing product for that.
+And of couse we want them quickly... so lets define the time constraints in one year.
+One year is a good, big and the most important defined constrains (Actually, if people estimate some task in one year is is a good sign that they completely don't know how to reach the goal).
+So, we have pretty good defined goal of the project.
+It is specific (new customers), it is measurable (1000) and it is time-bound (one year) and also we know how (with new marketing product).

+> But it seems the task is too big.
+We need to devide it into pieces.
+Ok, lets create milestones:

+> 1) After third month we will accuire 100 customers.
+> 2) After six months we will accuire 300 customers.
+> 3) After nine months we will accuire 600 customers.
+> 4) In one year we will get 1000 customers.

+> Sounds reasonable.
+So, lets do it!

+> Of cause, this plan won't work.
+After 3 month it will appear, that we accuired a few customers, far away from 100.
+Or even the product is still in designing phase.
+Some managers will start to blame the team of the project.
+And it will be natural, since the goal is very clear and the plan is very clear.

+> So, whats wrong?
+The key to the answer is partially in the concept of [SMART goals.](https://en.wikipedia.org/wiki/SMART_criteria#Other_definitions)

 Difference between APM and xPM PMLC.
 * In an APM project, scope is done once at the beginning of the project.
 In the xPM project, scope is adjusted at each phase.
 * In many xPM projects, the client